cuevae/collection-json-php/README.md

 ```

-# Consume a Collection+JSON objects
+# Consume a Collection+JSON object

 This functionality enables a plain json string in Collection+JSON format to be consumed and translated into a Collection object for easy manipulation.